Carrara Marble Backsplash Types With Pros and Cons

 Does This Marble Material Need To Be Sealed?

 Yes.
 After sealing your marble backsplash after installation, you’ll need to reseal it every two years to keep it looking brand new and prevent the surface from staining.
-Failure to do so will certainly result in acidic food splatter permanently discoloring your marble.
+Failure to do so will certainly result in acidic food splatter permanently discoloring your surfaces.

 It should be sealed but not honed for use as a backsplash.
-Polished marble repels stains slightly better than honed marble, but scratches are more visible.
+Polished marble repels stains slightly better than honed finishes, but scratches are more visible.
 Because it’s a splash, it’s unlikely to matter.

 Sealing penetrates the stone and creates a protective barrier.
 Anything acidic such as wine, tomato sauce, lemons, vinegar, etc., will etch up or dull on polished surfaces more than on honed surfaces.